f-bn/unattended-configs/README.md

 This repository contains unattended configurations for my personal devices running on Linux and Windows.

+In addition to these configurations, I use `chezmoi` for managing dotfiles: https://github.com/f-bn/dotfiles

 **Devices**

 | Device         | Type      | Operating system | Chassis                     | Configuration |